section-engineering-education/engineering-education/articles/getting-started-with-matlab/README.md

 # Getting-started-with-MATLAB
 ### Introduction
-According to Wikipedia, MATLAB (an abbreviation of "matrix laboratory") is a proprietary multi-paradigm programming language and numerical computing environment developed by MathWorks.
-MATLAB allows matrix manipulations, plotting of functions and data, implementing algorithms, creating user interfaces, and interfacing with programs written in other languages.
+MATLAB (an abbreviation of "matrix laboratory") is a programming language and numerical computing environment developed by MathWorks.

-Although MATLAB is intended primarily for numerical computing, an optional toolbox uses the MuPAD symbolic engine allowing access to symbolic computing abilities.
-An additional package, Simulink, adds graphical multi-domain simulation and model-based design for dynamic and embedded systems.

 ### Prerequisites
 - Good understanding of any programming language.